DraouiBilal/Coap-Express/Readme.md

 ```
 You will need to specify the port you want to use in the .env file.

+And you will also need to change the url variable in then src/express/client/public/index.ts to [http://localhost:YOUR_PORT/](http://localhost:YOUR_PORT/)

 Then go to [http://localhost:YOUR_PORT/](http://localhost:YOUR_PORT/)

 3. Use docker to run the project: